 If your soup ends up too thick (maybe you started with an extra big cauliflower or potato :), simply thin with a little more chicken broth.

-This soup only calls for 1/4 cup of heavy cream, but if you don’t have heavy cream or you’d prefer something lightly, simply combine a lighter cream with a half teaspoon of cornstarch and add it to the soup instead.
+This soup only calls for 1/4 cup of heavy cream, but if you don’t have heavy cream or you’d prefer something lighter, simply combine a lighter cream with a half teaspoon of cornstarch and add it to the soup instead.
 For a dairy-free option, just skip it altogether.

 You can make the soup up to 3 days ahead and simply re-warm to serve.
 The roasted cauliflower and Brussels sprout leaves can be done ahead as well, or just before serving.